 The availability of sizeable training sites remains a pivotal factor for the operation of designated driving schools in addition to the supply of qualified driving instructors.
 Due to the extensive land requirement for off-street driving training, the operations of the driving centres at Ap Lei Chau, Siu Lek Yuen and Kwun Tong are dependent on the availability of government land.
-The tenancy for operating the Kwun Tong Driving School, the Ap Lei Chau Driving School and the Siu Lek Yuen Driving School will last until July 2023, August 2023 and February 2028 respectively.
+The tenancy for operating the Ap Lei Chau Driving School, the Siu Lek Yuen Driving School, and the Kwun Tong Driving School will last until May 2026, February 2028, and July 2028 respectively.
+Further, the designations for the driving training centres at Yuen Long was also extended till September 2025.